ykpsph/bug-tracker/docs/phases/02-docker.md

 docker compose down
 ```

-To remove the containers and associated volumes:
+To remove the containers and associated volumes: (use carefully because removing the PostgreSQL volume also removes the persisted database data.)

 ```bash
 docker compose down -v
 ```

-The last command should be used carefully because removing the PostgreSQL volume also removes the persisted database data.

 To create and push the images to Dockerhub :
 ```bash